 Asset discovery is mainly used in IT asset management (ITAM) software.
 This feature helps to identify all assets within the same network.

 For example, it can identify what software is installed and on which devices.

-It can also help with diagnosing faults with IT equipment and avoid threats, such as malware and viruses, before they become an issue.
+It can also help with diagnosing faults with IT equipment and avoid threats, such as malware, before they become an issue.

 The faster a business grows, the busier an IT department can become.
 So, for employees to do their jobs effectively, they must have access to working IT equipment.

 An IT help desk management feature aims to centralise support requests, allowing IT technicians to prioritise issues and respond to problems accordingly.

 In the case of asset management and maintenance management, having software available in the cloud and as an app is beneficial for any size of business.

 It means that designated employees don’t have to be on-site to access and update essential information related to business assets.